BD-IATI/bd-iati.github.io/_posts/2016-04-08-automatically-importing-financial-data.md

 excerpt: At the mid point of development, we summarise our progress in the last two weeks, and look forward to challenges in the remaining stages of development.
 ---

 Since February we've been working with [Technovista](http://www.technovista.com.bd/) on building an IATI import tool for the Bangladesh AIMS.
-We now have a large amount of functionality developed, making it a good point to reflect and consider what's left to get done by the end of May. [(Check out our previous blog on earlier stages of development.)](/blog/)
+We now have a large amount of functionality developed, making it a good point to reflect and consider what's left to get done by the end of May. [(Check out our previous blogs on earlier stages of development.)](/blog/)

 ## Cleaning up the user interface